Code-Institute-Submissions/Touchdown/testing.md

 During the development of the logic.js file, there were bugs/issues with the logic of the game.
 The initial plan was to start with 3 lives.
 If the user answered incorrectly they would remain on the same round but lose one life.
-This concept of remaining on the same round had issues within the game logic.
+This concept of remaining on the same round had issues within the game logic (assets/js/logic.js).
 After re-analysing the game design and user stories i simplified the logic and introduced a points system.
 If the player was incorrect, they would lose a life, start at round one and lose 5 points.
 This concept eliminated the issue and resolved the bug.
 Git commit record below: